Accademia Gallery Highlights & Must-Sees

 The Accademia Gallery’s reputation precedes it.
 Known worldwide for its resplendent collection of art, sculptures, and tapestries, millions of visitors flock to the Accademia each year to observe its masterpieces.
 While the museum houses hundreds of pieces of art, there are some in particular that deserve special recognition, not just for their rich details, but for the impact they have left behind on the art world.

-Must-see at the Accademia Gallery
+What to See at the Accademia Gallery

-Michelangelo’s David took almost three years to be completed.
-To this day, this sculpture stands as a representative of Renaissance art.
-The statue is 14 feet in height.
-It was originally planned to be a part of the Cathedral of Florence.
+It cannot be debated that Michelangelo’s David is the star attraction at the Accademia Gallery.
+To this day, this sculpture stands as a valid representative of Renaissance art.
+It took Michelangelo almost three years to complete this elaborate statue.
+It measures a massive 14 feet in height and was initially planned to be a part of the Cathedral of Florence.
 Michelangelo’s David is currently housed in The Tribune at Accademia Gallery.
 It was placed under a skylight which appears like a halo above the structure.

 The Tree of Life also attracts a number of admirers on a daily basis.
 The Tree of Life is a work of genuine expertise by Pacino di Buonaguida.
 The basis of the work lies in the Book of Genesis, as the name might suggest.
 The Genesis of creation and fall is represented in the painting.
 Christ, in his crucified state, appears as a tree, with branches extending from his trunk.
 From each branch in the tree hang ornaments that depict significant biblical events.